espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Forgetful Drops.md

 * * *

 These innocuous, colorless drops can be poured directly into a victim's mouth, or slipped into their food or drink.
-They initially haze a victim's mind slightly, making them easier to fool; in later stages, they can lead to the victim entering a murderous [[Confused]] state.
+They initially haze a victim's mind slightly, making them easier to fool; in later stages, they can lead to the victim entering a murderous [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Confused]] state.
 Secret societies use these drops to befuddle a target or to frame them for violence.

 * * *